Divyateja04/Compilers_CSF363/Readme.md

 :073:>  if_end ;

 ```

+### Task 5 - Interpreting the Intermediate code
+In this task, we interpret the Three Address Code (3AC) generated in the previous task.
+The 3AC is a type of intermediate representation (IR) that has at most three operands for each instruction, making it suitable for typical machine instructions.

+The interpretation process involves the following steps:

+1. **Reading the 3AC**: The interpreter reads the 3AC line by line.
+Each line represents an instruction to be executed.

+2. **Decoding the Instructions**: Each instruction is decoded to understand the operation to be performed.
+The operation could be arithmetic (like addition, subtraction, multiplication, division), relational (like less than, greater than, equal to), logical (like AND, OR, NOT), or control flow (like goto, if-else, loops).

+3. **Executing the Instructions**: After decoding, the instruction is executed.
+If it's an arithmetic, relational, or logical operation, the result is stored in a temporary variable.
+If it's a control flow operation, the flow of the program is altered accordingly.

+4. **Maintaining the Symbol Table**: A symbol table is maintained to keep track of all variables and their current values.
+When a variable is updated, the symbol table is updated as well.

+5. **Handling Control Flow**: For control flow operations, the interpreter keeps track of the line number to execute next.
+For example, in case of a 'goto' operation, the interpreter will jump to the specified line number.

+This process continues until all lines of the 3AC have been read and executed.
+The final state of the symbol table represents the result of the program.

 ## Pre Cursors
 ### Assignment 1 - Part 1
 - We have to convert a given regular expression to an eNFA/NFA and run it on a given set of strings